flame-engine/flame/doc/flame_fire_atlas/fire_atlas.md

 ## Texture atlas

-A texture atlas(also called a spritesheet or an image sprite in 2d game development) is an image that contains data from several smaller images that have been packed together to reduce overall dimensions.
+A texture atlas is an image
+that contains data from several smaller images that have been packed together to reduce overall dimensions.